paddy74/static-doc-specificity/README.md

 # Query-Independent Document Specificity Scoring

-The project calculates a query-independent document specificity score for use with document ranking.
+The project calculates a pointwise query-independent document specificity score for use with document ranking.

+Where standard pointwise learning-to-rank methods calculate their scores based on a term that appears both in the query and document, the pointwise learning-to-rank methods used in this project are conducted for every term in the document.

 ## Methods